HOME Register

 Stacy: I'll try them, but for an average person like me, is it easy to understand that stuff?

 Bobby: I think you'll be fine.
-First, you should never put a big bulk of your money one stock.
+First, you should never put a big bulk of your money in one stock.
 Second, you have to set an limit figure, a percentage of loss you're willing to risk on your principle.

 Stacy: Are you saying I can wait little bit longer now until I lose, say 1 percent of my principle?